RubenRuCh/finizens-fullstack-challenge/README.md

 - [ ] Create a database implementation for the repositories (instead of InMemory).
 For example, I would have use PostgreSQL
 - [ ] Create a real Query, Command & Event bus implementations (instead of InMemory).
 For example, RabbitMQ
 - [ ] Apply Criteria Pattern to optimize filters and search operations
+- [ ] Add 'Deleted Order' domain Event (for testing and to allow reacting to that event in future features)

 ## Instructions